By Steve & Tamami Laser, with Nahoko Osuka reporting from Japan

 With his effortless style and huge bag of tricks, Ross has become one of the fastest and most engaging skaters around.
 He came up quickly through the sponsored ranks due to his ability to skate “anything.”
 Ross is part of the Element Europe team.
 He’s also a pro-rider for Vans Europe, traveling across the globe to Sri Lanka, China, New Zealand, Australia and Spain.

-Lexus worked with a team of scientists from IFW Dresden and evico GmbH who specialize in magnetic levitation technology.
-Following extensive testing with McGouran in Germany, the team were determined to push the hoverboard to its limits, conducting further tests in a dynamic environment. (video: Lexus International)
+Lexus worked with a team of scientists from IFW Dresden and Evico GmbH who specialize in magnetic levitation technology.
+Following extensive testing with McGouran in Germany, the team were determined to push the hoverboard to its limits, conducting further tests in a dynamic environment.

 Evico GmbH is a subsidiary from the Leibniz-Institute for Solid State and Materials Research Dresden (IFW), both based in Dresden, Germany.
 Evico develops superconducting magnetic bearings for industrial applications and transportation.
 IFW is a leading research institute in the field of material science that performs research from the fundamentals to applications.